EldarNomin/DATABASE_TESTS/README.md

-t's necessary to deploy a mysql server locally and restore the database from the  .
+It's necessary to deploy a mysql server locally and restore the database from the  .
 Then you need to implement dump software work with the database through interaction with representations in the form of models (CRUD).

 |TC-1.
 Adding a new entry|